 While the occasional interrupted evening won’t hurt anyone, it’s important that your kids regularly get enough sleep.
 Learning the ins and outs of their sleep needs will help you ace parenting and keep your children happy and settled throughout the day.

-Sleep not only affects mood and behavior, but helps with children’s health, growth and development.
+Sleep not only affects mood and behaviour, but helps with children’s health, growth and development.
 When they don’t get enough sleep, it can impact their appetite, attention and energy levels.